bytecodeio/looker-explore-assistant/explore-assistant-cloud-function/README.md

    - `--skip-visualizations`: Skip visualization tests
    - `--question-id ID`: Test a specific question
    - `--question-text "text"`: Test with custom question
+   - `--looker-url URL`: Override the Looker URL (if not using environment variable)

    ex:
    ```bash